 Today is the big day.
-The summit day.
-If the views filled you with joy on the first day, it’s just gonna get a whole lot better today.
+It is summit day.
+If the views filled you with joy on the first day, it’s only going to get a whole lot better today.
 Fill your bellies with warm food and gear up for your hike.
 Oh by the way, it’s just a two hour hike to Nag Tibba top from here, so don’t stress out.

 Have I been staring at this picture for too long or does it look like the guy in focus is missing a head?
 Anyhow, this is going to be your route at the beginning, before…

 …you disappear in a beautiful lush green forest, to begin your ascend.
-There were a few steep patches, but just enough to give everyone a taste of what trekking in the mountain involves.
+There are a few steep patches, but just enough to give everyone a taste of what trekking in the mountain involves.

 ...surrounded by massive oak trees

-And before you know it, you’ll be standing on top of Nag Tibba.
+And before you know it, you are standing on top of Nag Tibba.

 If I told you the magic lies at the top, I lied.